ashki23/General-notes/ReadMe.md

 ```css
 <p style="page-break-after:always;"></p>
 ```
+---

+# LaTeX Basics

-A little knowledge about LaTeX, also, could help us to make sophisticated documents by R Markdown.
-You may find a quick references to the most commonly used LaTeX syntax in R Markdown [here](https://ashki23.github.io/markdown_latex.html#latex_basics).
+A basic knowledge about LaTeX could help us to make better documents in R Markdown.
+You can find quick references to the most commonly used LaTeX syntax in R Markdown [here](https://ashki23.github.io/markdown_latex.html#latex_basics) and more extensive reference at [LaTeX Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Mathematics).